kkkk25343/311-service-resolution-prediction/README.md

 # 311-service-resolution-prediction
 Project name: Dynamic Prediction of 311 Service Request Resolution Using Urban and Weather Data

+Our project focuses on predicting the resolution efficiency of NYC 311 service requests, which are non-emergency reports submitted by city residents.
+By combining urban service data with environmental factors to better understand what influences how quickly issues are addressed.
+Using the publicly available NYC 311 dataset from the city’s open data portal and historical weather data from the Open-Meteo API, we construct a rich feature set that incorporates temporal, categorical, and weather-related information.

+We frame resolution prediction as both a classification task (whether a request will be resolved within 48 hours) and a regression task (estimating the total time to resolution), training models such as XGBoost to produce actionable insights.
+By integrating multiple data sources and advanced feature engineering, our work aims to provide data-driven predictions that support operational planning and transparency for urban service delivery.

 ## 1. Datasets
 ### 1.1 NYC 311 Service Requests Data
 NYC 311 Service Requests is a continuously updated, city-wide dataset provided via the NYC Open Data Socrata API, containing detailed records of non-emergency service requests submitted by residents, including request type, location, timestamps, and resolution information.